 In the eight years since the first reports of what the FBI then referred to as an “internet scam,” the ensuing ransomware outbreak has allowed malicious hackers to access millions of Americans’ private data and collectively swindle victims worldwide out of billions of dollars.

 Many networks today, including those used by businesses, are still considered vulnerable to ransomware attacks.
-According to a research study from Deloitte, this is especially so in the manufacturing space, which states that more than 40% of manufacturing firms experienced a cyberattack between 2018 and 2019.
+According to Deloitte research, this is especially so in the manufacturing space, which states that more than 40% of manufacturing firms experienced a cyberattack between 2018 and 2019.
 Here’s how to find out if your company’s computers and internet-connected devices are prepared and what to do if they aren’t:

 What is Ransomware?

 Ransomware is a form of malware that exploits vulnerable access points in a computer or device’s operating system and software to encrypt network-connected data and other information without a victim’s consent.
-To take proper steps to protect a network from ransomware attacks, one should have a basic understanding of how they work and what the hackers who use them hope to accomplish by carrying them out.
+To take proper steps to protect a network from ransomware attacks, one should understand how they work and what the hackers who use them hope to accomplish by carrying them out.

 In turn, victims’ access to their data is withheld and usually accompanied by an intimidating message with a claim that threatens to take further action.
 Messages always specify a ransom demand and pose an ultimatum that the ransom is paid to regain access to the encrypted data.

-The WannaCry ransomware attack hit more than 400,000 devices in 150 countries and resulted in a global cost of nearly $4 billion.
+The WannaCry ransomware attack hit over 400,000 devices in 150 countries and resulted in nearly $4 billion global costs.

 In most reported ransomware attacks, victims were sent a phishing email with an attachment disguised as a legitimate source that, when clicked on, instead executes the malware that encrypts data and begins demanding payment.

-Within a short period of time, hackers have developed increasingly-sophisticated ransomware variants, and today attacks almost always demand payment in Bitcoin.
+Within a short period, hackers have developed increasingly-sophisticated ransomware variants, and today attacks almost always demand payment in Bitcoin.
 Many cybersecurity experts consider the 2017 coordinated ransomware attack known as WannaCry to be the worst in the history of cyberattacks.
-These attacks infiltrated more than 400,000 devices in 150 countries and resulted in a total cost of nearly $4 billion.
+These attacks infiltrated over 400,000 devices in 150 countries and resulted in nearly $4 billion in total cost.

 The Evolution of Ransomware and its Variants